haliboteda/open_plc_cube_ide/README.md

 ---
 **Tips**
 There are two modes of the openplc:
-- UPLOAD mode: Be able to update the application in the device.
+- UPLOAD mode: Be able to update the arduino application to the device.
-- APP mode (default): Run the application directly.
+- APP mode (default): Run the arduino application directly.

-After each restart, there is a 5-second window to choose the mode.
-If you missed, you have to restart the device.
+There are three ways to stay in the UPLOAD mode:
+1. The BKP register `MAGIC_BKP_REG` is set to `MAGIC_BOOTLOADER_FLAG`
+2. The address of `CDC_APP_ADDRESS` is empty
+3. The address of `CDC_APP_ADDRESS` is not empty and the button `BOOT0` is pressed

 ---

 # Download BootLoader-Menu to PLC-H743IIKx